ppamintuznriva/hortus-notarum/src/site/notes/About Me.md

 ## Career Experience
 - University Researcher I, University of the Philippines Baguio Cordillera Studies Center (2012-present)
-- Editorial Assistant, The Cordillera Review: Journal of Philippine Culture and Society (concurrent with UR role)
+- Editorial Assistant, *The Cordillera Review: Journal of Philippine Culture and Society* (concurrent with UR role)
-- Teacher/Faculty Member in English and Art History, secondary to undergraduate levels (2011-2012)
+- Teacher/Faculty Member in English and Art History in secondary to undergraduate level classes (2011-2012)
 - Podcast Writer, Editor and Co-Host, [CSC@40: CSC Fieldnotes Podcast](https://open.spotify.com/show/2oDR93FhlZ8qDrXzx5qXHt)(2020–2023)
 ## Education/Qualifications
 - Bachelor of Arts in Language and Literature, University of the Philippines Baguio, 2010 (GWA: 1.8)